I had the most pleasure of making this glamorous baptism cake for a sweet baby girl.

 For the cross, I brushed on some piping gel and attached edible sugar pearls.
 Honestly, this part kinda tested my patience.
 I didn’t realize that on closer look, the beads do differ in sizes, really just a hair bigger or smaller, but it made a world of a difference.
 Ok ok maybe I’m being overdramatic here, but it was challenging lining up all those beads.

-Here is the beautiful set up by Heartmuch Event Styling.
+Here is the beautiful set up with the baptism cake by Heartmuch Event Styling.
 I love how the cake matched the decor perfectly!

 I’ll show how I made the blingy buntings in the second part of this post.
 So stay tuned!